datascience-mobi/2021-topic-04-team-05/Content/Presenting/Report/Report.md

 Although our first objective was to just use these new images to test our code for the dice score, we realized while researching for this topic that synthetic images have an immense potential, most of all for the training of machine learning algorithms.
 The bigger the training dataset is, the better the performance of the program.
-Our data set consists of XXXXX images of cell nuclei, and because we have to slit it up between the training and the test data set, we won't be able to use all images to train our SVM.
+Our data set consists of 28 images of cell nuclei, and because we have to slit it up between the training and the test data set, we won't be able to use all images to train our SVM.
 Because of this, we decided to implement